This Hotel is Beautiful, Comfortable and Lively

-As most solo travelers I am always looking for that magical place in which to stay when I'm on vacation.
+As most solo travelers, I am always looking for that magical place to stay when I'm on vacation.
 Somewhere that is exceptionally beautiful, comfortable and lively.
-A place where you can escape to and acquire lasting memories.
+A place you can escape to and form lasting memories.
 While there are many wonderful hotels around the world that are outstanding, there are few that are iconic.
 The Fontainebleau Hotel in Miami Beach falls is in this rare category.

 The minute I walked into the lobby I knew this was where the rich and famous of the day came to get away.
 Glamour was all around from the lavish, opulent interiors, to the formal French gardens, the super sized pool, the ritzy oceanside cabanas, the gorgeous beach and all of the "beautiful people" everywhere.
 This paradise made such an impression on me.
 I thought to myself, "this is the life!"
 Even to this day, I think my first stay at the Fontainebleau fostered my love for luxury travel.

 Through the years I have returned to this unique hotel and seen it change and recreate its image.
-I knew several years back the hotel had undergone an one billion dollar renovation and was once again was where the movie stars, models and the "in" crowd hung out.
+I knew several years back the hotel had undergone an one billion dollar renovation and was, once again, where the movie stars, models and the in crowd hung out.
 Since learning about the hotel's revitalization, I've wanted to return to experience its new, modern grandeur.

 Through the years and the subsequent renovations to Fontainebleau, the pool area has always been one of the hotel's main drawing points.
 With it's latest redo the pool areas are more out-of-this world and luxurious than ever.
-Eleven pools of different shapes, purposes and sizes offer the guests many options in which to relax, tan or exercise.
-Private full service cabanas, canopied sun beds, round sun couches and hundreds of lounge chairs are beautifully arranged throughout the eleven pool area.
+Eleven pools of different shapes and sizes offer the guests many options in which to relax, tan or exercise.
+Private full service cabanas, canopied sun beds, round sun couches and hundreds of cushioned lounge chairs are beautifully arranged throughout the eleven pool areas.
 The Fontainebleau's poolscapes have been the setting for many fashion photo shoots, movies and live entertainment concerts.
-One of my most favorite pool options is the adult only pool which offers continuous, upbeat music, sophisticated cabanas and a full service bar, all extremely ritzy!
+One of my most favorite pool options is the adult-only pool which offers continuous, upbeat music, sophisticated cabanas and a full service bar, all extremely ritzy!

 Nightlife, as you can imagine, is both lively and elegant at this "Palace of Joy."
-The historic and famed Bleau Bar is still a main attraction for guests to enjoy fabulous cocktails, wind down and mingle.
-If you want an evening nightclubbing, there is no more swinging, "in" place in Miami Beach that can be found than at the Fontainebleau's LIV.
+The historic and famed Bleau Bar is still a main attraction for guests to enjoy fabulous cocktails, wind-down and mingle.
+If you want an evening nightclubbing, there is no more swinging, in place in Miami Beach than at the Fontainebleau's LIV.
 You will rock yourself to exhaustion here!
 Famous DJ's regularly fire the party up to a screaming hot level!
 Stripsteak and Scarpetta also offer nice venues for a drink or two.

 For fitness and wellness, the hotel has a state of the art gym overlooking the Atlantic Ocean with personal trainers available to custom make your daily workout and a comprehensive, luxurious spa that offers the latest in body and facial treatments.
 Likewise, there is a beautiful boardwalk along the beach where guests can take long walks or bike rides daily to get their exercise.
 Not to be missed is a dip in the crystal clear waters of the Atlantic Ocean!